bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/006-introduction-to-GitHub.md

 Git is essentially the tool that you use to track your code changes, and GitHub, on the other side, is a website where you can push your local projects to.

-This act as a central hub where you would store your projects and all of your teammates or other people working on the same project as you would push their changes to.
+This is essentially needed as it would act as a central hub where you would store your projects and all of your teammates or other people working on the same project as you would push their changes to.

 ### GitHub Registration